 'All your hard work is greatly appreciated we would like to thank you very much.
 You have a big hand in shaping young minds.'

 'We thank the entire school team and especially the teachers of our son for all their great work.
 A child with a good teacher leads a life of no limits.'

 Our Performance Against the National Average

 At Purley Oaks we ensure that the children are given every opportunity to reach the Early Learning Goals across the curriculum.
-We begin teaching the children as soon as they have settled into our school and work alongside parents and carers, so that they know how to help their child at home.
-We want children to achieve beyond the goals and therefore continue to develop children’s learning even when they have met the goals.
+We begin teaching the children as soon as they have settled into our school and the partnership with parents and carers, so that they know how to help their child at home.
+We want children to achieve beyond what is expected and therefore continue to develop children’s learning even when they have met the goals.

 The early learning goal for reading states that by the end of the year, children must be able to read simple sentences including recognition of high frequency words and using phonic skills to decode words.
 It is also important that the children can talk about what they have read.